France's CGT union calls 48-hour energy strike in support of yellow vests

-The CGT said President Emmanuel Macron’s long-term energy-transition plan would hurt jobs and increase France’s energy dependency on neighboring countries.
+The CGT said President Emmanuel Macron’s long-term energy-transition plan would hurt jobs and increase France’s energy dependency on neighbouring countries.

 It urged its workers at state-utility EDF, gas and power supplier Engie and all other companies in the sector to down tools.
 It had already called a 24-hour strike, but said it was extending that.